Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

 Having established the efficacy of GNN-based point estimation, we next consider uncertainty quantification.
-Following our novel methodology described in Section~\ref{sec:UQ}, we construct a neural Bayes estimator that approximates the 0.025 and 0.975 marginal posterior quantiles, and use these to construct credible intervals with 95\% nominal coverage.
+Following the methodology described in Section~\ref{sec:UQ}, we construct a neural Bayes estimator that approximates the 0.025 and 0.975 marginal posterior quantiles, and use these to construct credible intervals with 95\% nominal expected coverage.
 The training time is 52 minutes, while estimation from a single data set with $n=250$ locations takes 0.004 seconds.
-We assess these intervals by sampling 3000 parameter vectors from the prior distribution, simulating 10 data sets from the model for each parameter vector at $n=250$ locations, and computing the overall empirical coverage from these 30,000 data sets.
-The spatial locations vary with each data set, and are sampled from the Matérn cluster process used to train the estimator.
-The empirical coverages for $\tau$ and $\rho$ are 94.7\% and 94.2\%, respectively, which are close to the nominal value.
+We assess these intervals by sampling 3000 parameter vectors from the prior distribution and, for each parameter vector, a set of spatial locations sampled from the previously described Matérn cluster process; simulating 10 data sets for each parameter-vector and spatial-configuration pair; and computing the overall empirical coverage from these 30000 data sets.
+The empirical coverages for $\rho$ and $\sigma_\epsilon$ are 95.2\% and 94.6\%, respectively, which are close to the nominal value.

-These results show that our GNN-based neural Bayes estimator is both performing as one would expect and that it can be applied to data sets with differing spatial configurations.
-For the Gaussian process model, inference with the likelihood function is feasible and neural Bayes estimators are usually not required unless we need to do estimation repeatedly, as we illustrate in Section~\ref{sec:application}.
+These results show that our GNN-based neural Bayes estimator is performing as one would expect and that it can be applied to data sets with differing spatial configurations.
+For the Gaussian process model, inference with the likelihood function is feasible and neural Bayes estimators are usually not required unless one needs to do estimation repeatedly, as we illustrate in Section~\ref{sec:application}.
 Neural Bayes estimators are particularly beneficial when the likelihood function is unavailable, as is the case for the model we consider next.